apache/openserverless/README.md

 For example try to execute `Terminal > New Terminal`  and you will see you can choose the sub project.
 If you select `website` for example, the system will download all the dependencies to build the web site, in this case `hugo` and `npm` and install the required tools `postcss`.

+## Submodules

+Apache OpenServerless uses git submodules.

+This means in practice 2 things: you have to do pull requests and changes forking the subprojects individually.

+Then you have from time to time to update the whole subtree to the latest releases.

+### Contributing to subprojects

+To contribute to a subproject:

+- fork a subproject: for example `github.com/apache/openserverless-website` into `github.com/sciabarracom/openserverless-website`
+- add a remote the the subproject to point to your fork.
+After opening the `website` terminal, add `git remote add sciabarracom github.com/sciabarracom/openserverless-website`
+- now you can change the code and push in your fork: `git push sciabarracom main`
+- you can now contribute a Pull Request

+### Syncronize the tree

+Open a terminal in the `root` subproject and type `./update-tree.sh`.
+This script will update all the suprojcts to the latest available version on the main repo.

+Do not worry of contributing PR to update dependencies as the mainteiners will periodically take care of this.

 ### Cleanup